unpwnabl/OverTheWire-Natas-Solutions/README.md

 The only way a site remembers something is via [cookies](https://en.wikipedia.org/wiki/HTTP_cookie):
 > An HTTP cookie is a small block of data created by a web server while a user is browsing a website and placed on the user's computer or other device by the user's web browser.

 Not only it's stored locally, but it's part of a request header.
-Now, opening the Network tab in the Developer Tools, and scrolling down, we see the cookie header is set to `loggedin=0`:
+Now, opening the Network tab in the Developer Tools[^1], and scrolling down, we see the cookie header is set to `loggedin=0`:

 ![Cookie](/imgs/lvl5/cookie.png)